Wi-Fi Key Reinstallation Attack (KRACK) and Its Potential Effects on IT Companies in Ottawa

 Although it can not establish HTTPS communications with all websites, it is better to

-3. Using a virtual private network solution like OpenVPN, so you can browse the internet
+have it installed than to not have it installed. - Using a virtual private network solution like OpenVPN, so you can browse the internet

 securely and anonymously.